SiphokaziCele/Assignment3AdvancedCalculator/Kanban_Explanation.md

 - **Flexibility** – Tasks can be reprioritized based on project needs.
 - **Faster problem-solving** – Blocked tasks are identified early.

+## Customization Choices

+I customized my Kanban board to better align with the specific needs of my project.
+Here are the key changes I made:

+- **Added 'Testing' column**: This was added to ensure tasks under quality assurance are clearly tracked and managed separately from the "In Progress" column.
+This helps in distinguishing tasks that are actively being developed versus those that are under review for quality and correctness.

+- **Added 'Blocked' column**: This column was introduced to highlight tasks that are facing obstacles.
+It ensures that any issues causing delays are immediately visible to the team so that they can be addressed promptly.

+- **Included 'Ready' column**: This new column was added to separate tasks that are ready to be worked on from the ones in the "Backlog".
+This makes it easier for the team to pick up tasks that are fully prepared to be started.

+These customizations improve the clarity of the workflow and ensure that all phases of development, testing, and review are properly tracked.
+.

 ## Kanban Screenshots

 ![Kanban Full Board](https://raw.githubusercontent.com/SiphokaziCele/Assignment3AdvancedCalculator/main/KanbasFull.jpg)